james-lynch-1/gba-project/README.md

 Spin D-pad clockwise: charge basic attack (max.
 4 attacks active at once)
 A/B: Move crosshair down/up
 L/R: Move crosshair left/right
+Start: Add new attack to attack list (debug feature)
+&nbsp;&nbsp;&nbsp;&nbsp;Hold one of the eight directions to change the attack type (cardinal + diagonals) or no direction for a cross-shaped attack
 Select: Change area
 You can also go to the left/right edge of the screen to load a new area (you may become stuck)